 I have a friend.
 Her name is Pussycat.
 I’m Owl, and she’s Pussycat.
 You know, like the Edward Lear poem.
 The one about the owl that falls in love with a cat?
 They went to sea in a beautiful pea green boat?
 Read a book for cripes’ sake.
 Anyhoo, I met Pussycat when we were at the National Ballet School together.
 We became fast friends.
 She’s a few years younger than I am, but way braver.
 She’ll just leap and hope the net appears.
 Not me.
 Not this Owl.
-I created Security Check for the Cat Farm.
-It’s a 20-point security check that I perform each and every time I leave the house and before we shut the Cat Farm down for the evening.
+I created Security Check for this humble abode.
+It’s a 20-point security check that I perform each and every time I leave the house and before we shut down for the evening.
 Three times.
 (That’s the key to Security Check success: repetition.)

 Pussycat is one of the funniest people I know, and a more loyal and true friend would be hard to find.
 She’s also a doer.
 I mean, dancers always say they’re going to go to New York City to dance, but most of them don’t ever do it.
 But as I was leaving Toronto to return to my ocean home, Pussycat actually did it.
 She moved to NYC.
 And – brace yourselves – she bakes on the side.
 Like, as a job.
 Way cool, right?

 Now, Pussycat would punch me in the face if I droned on and on about how pathetic sick people are.
 Kitty’s got claws.
 So I won’t.
 But I’ll tell you something mega rock-your-socks exciting.
 I’m going to visit Pussycat while she’s in Toronto.
 A long overdue reunion.
-And we’re going to bake – for you!
-Well, we’ll eat a lot of it, but mostly, it’s for you.
-And when I get home I’ll have some recipes that we’ve tested for you, and I’ll tell you all about those recipes in December.
-Also, I think I might call the series The Owl and Pussycat Bake Shop.
+And we’re going to bake.
+Stuff that could one day be sold at The Owl and Pussycat Bake Shop.
 Because when I win the lottery, that sucker’s gunna get opened.
-But for now, it’s an imaginary bake shop that exists only in my high-fuctioning brain.
+But for now, it’s an imaginary bakeshop that exists only in my brain.

 Pussycat had these cookies once.
 Rosie Beaucoup made them for her – that was about ten years ago.
 And Pussycat has been beggin’ for the recipe ever since.
 That tells you a little something about how tasty they are.
 And I guess all that purring and rubbing up against us has finally paid off, because Rosie gave me the recipe.
 She gave it to me so I could share it with Pussycat.
 I’ve had it for weeks – but I’ve been waiting to post it until today.
 A little birthday treat for Pussycat.

-And just so you know, sometimes 2.0 will ask something like: when is Hawk going to visit Muskrat?
+Side note: sometimes 2.0 will ask something like: when is Hawk going to visit Muskrat?
 And I’ll say: Owl and Pussycat, doofus.
-Mother of pearl.
+(Mother of pearl.)